AV306/AV306/README.md

 ### Java

 - [Xenon](https://github.com/AV306/xenon): A Minecraft Fabric utility mod.
-Features include FullBright, WAILA, croshair highlighting and more!
+Features include FullBright, WAILA, crosshair highlighting and more!

 - [Blencord](https://github.com/AV306/blencord) and [Potatocord](https://github.com/AV306/potatocord): Two failed attempts at making Discord clients (Blencord only works with bot tokens; I never got around to implementing message sending in Potatocord)

 - [KeybindsGalore Plus](https://github.com/AV306/KeybindsGalore-Plus): A fork of KeybindsGalore with many bugfixes and improvements (originally by Cael and updated to 1.20 by HVB007)